 In a previous video, I gave some advice on how to write a mission statement.
 However, there is a lot of confusion between the mission versus the vision of an organization.
 I mentioned this difference briefly in the video blog, but here is a table that will help you gain greater clarity between the two.
 If you are still confused, please watch our video “Mission-Vision-Values: The Foundation of Every Great Company“, or contact me directly.
 I would welcome the opportunity to discuss this with you and help you gain the clarity you need as a business leader.

 Mission answers the question, “Why do we exist?”
 Vision answers the question “What will the future look like as we fulfill our mission?
 What will be different?”
 While the mission is about today, the vision is about the future, and what we will become.

 Your mission statement can and should be written in a short, concise statement.
-It should pass the “T-shirt” test, meaning it should be able to be printed on a t-shirt and still be readable.
+It should pass the “T-shirt” test, meaning it should be able to be printed on a T-shirt and still be readable.
 The vision needs to be more than a statement.
 It should be a description.
 This description may be a paragraph or a whole page.
 It should paint a picture of the future that will come to be as we carry out our mission.

 Do NOT Have Two Statements!

 Some books and consultants encourage business and organizational leaders to write two statements, a mission statement and a vision statement.
 However, when companies have two statements those statements begin to compete with each other and no one remembers either.
 Also, employees typically fail to see or value the difference between the two statements.

 So I recommend writing ONE statement, making that your mission statement.
 Once you have clarity around your mission, then you are ready to dream about the future and how it will be different.
 That’s your vision!
 To read more about vision, see our index of posts about vision.

 Continue to Grow as a Leader Of A Growing Business